TedCart/GitForkCloneMac/README.md

 ## What does it do?

--  Forks and clones git repos
+-  Forks and clones git repos into their appropriate folders
 -  Opens a Terminal at that working directory
 -  Installs dependencies
 -  Creates a response branch (when appropriate)